nahiyan/ondesked/readme.md

 ## Generated C++ Code

-After compilation, code equivalent to this maybe generated:
+After compilation, code equivalent to this will be generated:

 ```cpp
 bool MyApp::OnInit()